 - Test your total workflow.
 Make a test live stream and broadcast privately.
 Does everything work properly?

-We’ll finish off with another non-technical solution.
+Lastly, we’ll wrap up our review of how to improve video streaming quality with a final non-technical solution.
 Customer support is critical for video streaming quality.
-When a problem arises, you can’t afford to be stuck waiting.
+When a problem arises, you can’t afford a long wait-time to get a solution.

 That’s because streaming happens at all times.
 The evening is peak time for video.
 Ideally, your tech support should also be available via phone, chat, and email.
-You don’t want to be stuck chatting with a bot or submitting a ticket while your video streaming quality suffers.
+You don’t want to have to chat with a bot or submit a ticket for a later response, all while your video streaming quality suffers.

 Here at DaCast, we offer an online video platform designed to maximize quality.
 We offer multi-bitrate streaming, Akamai delivery, an adaptive video player, cloud transcoding, and full HD streaming on all accounts.

-New to DaCast and interested to try out our CDN-integrated white-label streaming platform for yourself?
+In fact, if you’re new to DaCast, you can try out our CDN-integrated white-label streaming platform for yourself.
 Why not sign up for a 30-day free trial (no credit card required)?
 That way, you can test out all the features before making a commitment.
 We’d love to help you create your account today!

 Do you have further questions, or comments about broadcasting with DaCast and implementing this best practices?
 We’d love to hear from you in the comment section below.